Sofii-alt/UGW-Herwanta-dynamics/README.md

-# Rover Project – Autonomous Mapping and Paintball System
+# Rover Project: Autonomous Mapping and Paintball System

 Welcome to our student rover project!
 This is a small-group work-in-progress autonomous ground robot that can map its surroundings, navigate, and has a paintball/marking system on top.